Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Introduction

 While optical and near-infrared (IR) light observed from the Earth is primarily sensitive to the stellar emission from galaxies at all redshifts (with the longer wavelengths being weighted to higher-redshift galaxies), far-IR light (from tens to around $1000\,\mu$m; note that this also includes wavelengths often described as submillimetre at the longer end) is sensitive to the thermal emission from warm dust grains in galaxies at all redshifts.
-Since these dust grains are primarily produced by star-formation processes, there is a tight correlation between the far-IR luminosity (often defined as the integral of the luminosity density between 8 and 1000\,$\mu$m) and the SFR \citep[e.g.,][]{Kennicutt1998}, and therefore a connection to the galaxy MS. It is therefore of interest to check the consistency between the SFRs derived from optical and near-IR photometry to those derived (independently) from far-IR photometry, and to see if there is evolution in the dust properties that can provide insight into the processes changing the MS.
+Since these dust grains are primarily heated by hot young stars in star-forming regions, there is a tight correlation between the far-IR luminosity (often defined as the integral of the luminosity density between 8 and 1000\,$\mu$m) and the SFR \citep[e.g.][]{Kennicutt1998}, suggesting a connection to the galaxy MS. It is therefore of interest to check the consistency between the SFRs derived from optical and near-IR photometry to those derived (independently) from far-IR photometry, and to see if there is evolution in the dust properties that can provide insight into the processes changing the MS.

-There have been many large extragalactic surveys carried out by far-IR and submillimetre observatories, particularly by the \Herschel Photodetector Array Camera and Spectrometer \citep[PACS;][]{poglitsch2010} at 70--160\,$\mu$m, the \Herschel Spectral and Photometric Imaging REceiver \citep[SPIRE;][]{Griffin2010} at 250, 350, and 500\,$\mu$m, and the Submillimetre Common-User Bolometer Array 2 \citep[SCUBA-2;][]{Holland2013} at 450 and 850\,$\mu$m. \Herschel effectively measures the peak of the thermal SEDs of most \Euclid galaxies, providing effective constraints on dust temperatures (which are proportional to the peak frequency), while SCUBA-2 probes the Rayleigh--Jeans tail of the thermal SED, the amplitude of which is essentially proportional to dust mass.
+There have been many large extragalactic surveys carried out by far-IR and submillimetre observatories, particularly by the \Herschel Photodetector Array Camera and Spectrometer \citep[PACS;][]{poglitsch2010} at 70--160\,$\mu$m, the \Herschel Spectral and Photometric Imaging REceiver \citep[SPIRE;][]{Griffin2010} at 250, 350, and 500\,$\mu$m, and the Submillimetre Common-User Bolometer Array 2 \citep[SCUBA-2;][]{Holland2013} at 450 and 850\,$\mu$m. \Herschel effectively measures the peak of the thermal SEDs of most \Euclid galaxies, providing effective constraints on dust temperatures (which are proportional to the peak frequency), while SCUBA-2 probes the Rayleigh--Jeans tail of the thermal SED, whose slope is related to the dust emissivity index $\beta$.
 Moreover, \Herschel has surveyed roughly 1000\,deg$^2$ of extragalactic sky (and SCUBA-2 about 10\,deg$^2$), essentially all of which will ultimately overlap with \Euclid by the final data release.